This Super Easy Grilled Chicken makes the perfect chicken with a simple method for smoky, moist and tender chicken.

 I have a buddy who makes a pretty mean hamburger.

-Super Easy Grilled Chicken uses the same method to make some of the most off the chart grilled chicken without a lot of headache.
+Super Easy Grilled Chicken uses the same method to make some of the most off the chart grilled chicken without a lot of headaches.

 Which Meat to Choose, Light or Dark